MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/configure-sms-channel.md

 2. Purchase support phone numbers through your TeleSign account.
 For preview, only long code type US phone numbers are supported.

 3. Get the customer ID and API key from your TeleSign account.
-You will need to provide these while setting up the SMS channel in Omni-channel Engagement Hub.
+You will need to provide these while setting up the SMS channel in Omnichannel for Customer Service.

 4. You are provided with a callback URL that must be sent to TeleSign at [support@telesign.com](mailto:support@telesign.com).
 This callback URL is specific to your organization.
 The callback URL is available when adding SMS support for your organization.

 ## Add SMS support for your organization

-1. Sign in to Omni-channel Engagement Hub.
+1. Sign in to Omnichannel for Customer Service.

 2. Go to **Administration** > **Work Streams**.